MicrosoftDocs/azure-docs/articles/remote-rendering/overview/features/pbr-materials.md

   ![metalness and roughness](./media/metalness-roughness.png)

   In the picture above, the sphere in the bottom-right corner looks like a real metal material, the bottom-left looks like ceramic or plastic.
 The albedo color is also changing according to physical properties.
-With increasing roughness the material loses reflection sharpness.
+With increasing roughness, the material loses reflection sharpness.

 * **normalMap:** To simulate fine grained detail, a [normal map](https://en.wikipedia.org/wiki/Normal_mapping) can be provided.